 Owners have been asked to complete a questionnaire when their cats are aged approximately:

 - 2.5 years

 - annually thereafter, subject to study funding.

 Participation in this study is voluntary and owners have the right to withdraw from the study at any point.

 The study has been approved by the Ethics of Human Research Committee and by the Ethical review group of the Animal Services Unit, providing that any cases of suspected neglect of a pet will be reported to the appropriate veterinarian.

 Confidentiality and data protection

-In order to link the different questionnaires you complete for your cat at different ages, and access veterinary records (if applicable), we ask you to supply your name and address (update my records).
+In order to link the different questionnaires owners complete for their cat at different ages, and access veterinary records, we ask owners to supply their name and address.
 This information will not be used for any other purpose and will be held securely in line with the University of Bristol’s policy on data protection.
 The study results will refer to overall percentages and numbers of cats, and individual cats and their owners will not be identifiable in the results.

-Completion, and electronic or postal return, of a questionnaire indicates that you give permission for your questionnaire responses to be stored and used in the study, as detailed above.
+Completion, and electronic or postal return, of a questionnaire indicates that owners give permission for their questionnaire responses to be stored and used in the study, as detailed above.